 Here, an inexperienced salesperson who is losing customers works with an experienced and successful colleague to review their sales process and techniques.
-Performance improvement plans can be implemented under the supervision of the experienced employee.
+Performance improvement plans can be implemented under the supervision of an experienced employee.

 5. Increasing Cross-Sell Opportunities and Revenue Through Stretch Goals

 Stretch goals are additional goals that your sales team can work towards if they successfully achieve their main objectives.
 You can try to include cross-selling as part of your team’s stretch goals.
 For example, if they are able to sell all 100 units of Product A before the quarter ends, they should try to sell as many units of Product B as they can.
-The salesperson who sells the highest units of Product B, will get 10% of their sale revenue as extra commission.
+The salesperson who sells the highest number of units of Product B will get 10% of their sale revenue as an extra commission.

 How Can You Set Sales Objectives Based on Your Goals?